Planning-Inspectorate/data-model/README.md

 ## Updates

-Once a schema is updated, it is important to update the TypeScript definitions by running:
+Once a schema is updated, it is important to run

+`npm run gen`

+This runs the following scripts, update the TypeScript definitions:

 `npm run gen-types`

-and update the generated JavaScript enum constants by running:
+and update the generated JavaScript enum constants:

 `npm run gen-enums`

-and update the generated markdown by running:
+and update the generated markdown:

 `npm run gen-docs`

+and generate a cjs version:

+`npm run gen-cjs`

 and also tag the repo with a new version (format TBC).